SNUGNSS/snugnss.github.io/content/publication/ic_200801/index.md

 ---
-title: ""Fully automatic taxiing, takeoff and landing of a UAV based on a single-antenna GNSS receiver""
+title: "Fully automatic taxiing, takeoff and landing of a UAV based on a single-antenna GNSS receiver"
 authors:
 - Am Cho
 - Jihoon Kim